electric-eloquence/gulp/docs/recipes/automate-release-workflow.md

   });

   function getPackageJsonVersion () {
-    // We parse the json file instead of using require because require caches
+    // Use `fs` to parse the json file instead of using `require` because `require` caches.
-    // multiple calls so the version number won't be updated return JSON.parse(fs.readFileSync('./package.json', 'utf8')).version;
+    // Once cached, updates to the file won't be picked up by `require`. return JSON.parse(fs.readFileSync('./package.json', 'utf8')).version;
   };
 });